-Spacious rooms (30-35m2) and suites (40-97m2) have platform beds, handmade blankets from Raleigh Denim, large windows, work desk, charging station/alarm clock, a minibar stocked with artisanal items, and a 42" HD TV.
-Bathrooms come with a walk-in shower, Japanese hinoki stool, robes, a hair dryer and amenities from Red Flower.
+Spacious rooms and suites have platform beds, handmade blankets from Raleigh Denim, large windows, work desk, charging station/alarm clock, a minibar stocked with artisanal items, and a 42" HD TV.
+Bathrooms come with a walk-in shower, Japanese hinoki stool, robes, and a hair dryer.
 Penthouse suites have a large terrace and a butler bar.
-In-room dining available.
+In-room dining is available.

 The hotel's restaurant chef Andrea Reusing heads up the bar and restaurant, specializing in American flavours.
 There is also a rooftop bar with cocktail menu and raw food bar.
 A farmers market breakfast is served in the lobby plus a personalised morning coffee program’ courtesy of the city’s renowned bean freaks Counter Culture Coffee.

 Oyther facilities include a newsstand stocked with indie mags; and vinyl from local store Merge Records.
 Regular events include movie nights and yoga classes.

 • Architect: Perry Langston

 • Interiors: Commune